 The Great Auk was wanted for more than its meat.
 Its feathers, fat, oil, and eggs made the original penguin increasingly valuable.
 The down industry in particular helped propel the bird to extinction.
 After exhausting its supply of eider duck feathers in 1760 (also due to overhunting), feather companies sent crews to Great Auk nesting grounds on Funk Island.
 The birds were harvested every spring until, by 1810, every last bird on the island was killed.

 Some conservation attempts were made in order to protect the bird’s future.
 A petition was drafted to help protect the bird, and in 1775 the Nova Scotian government asked the parliament of Great Britain to ban the killing of auks.
 The petition was granted; anyone caught killing the auks for feathers or taking their eggs was beaten in public.
 However, fishermen were still allowed to kill the auks if their meat was used as bait.

 Despite the penalties for killing Great Auks, the birds once endangered, became a valuable commodity, with collectors willing to pay as much as $16—the equivalent of nearly a year's wage for a skilled worker at the time—for a single specimen.

 Specimens of the Great Auk are now preserved in museums around the world, including the Smithsonian.
 But even those are rare, with only about 80 taxidermied specimens in existence.

-“Once there Were Billions: Vanished Birds of North America” is on view through October 2015 at the National Museum of Natural History.
+The exhibition,“Once there Were Billions: Vanished Birds of North America,” produced by Smithsonian Libraries, is on view through October 2015 at the National Museum of Natural History.